willf/dmap-python/README.md

   variable = Variable
   change = Change
 ```
-When DMAPython reads “interest rates are rising,” we’d like to say that it saw a `ChangeEven`t with the value of the variable attribute set to `InterestRates` and the value of the change attribute set to `Increase`.
+When DMAPython reads "interest rates are rising," we’d like to say that it saw a `ChangeEvent` with the value of the variable attribute set to `InterestRates` and the value of the change attribute set to `Increase`.
 This can be accomplished with:

 ```Python
 p.associate(Increase,['rising'])
 p.associate(ChangeEvent, [('variable'),'are',('change')])
 ```

-Note that the concept sequence for ChangeEvent has tuples in addition to strings.
+Note that the concept sequence for `ChangeEvent` has tuples in addition to strings.
 These are called attribute specifiers or role specifiers.
 A role specifier is satisfied if its filler is an instance or subclass of that role in the base concept is referenced.
-For example, InterestRates satisfied the role specifier (“variable”) in the above concept sequence because the filler of the role in a ChangeEvent is Variable and InterestRates is a subclass of Variable.
+For example, InterestRates satisfied the role specifier `("variable")` in the above concept sequence because the filler of the role in a `ChangeEvent` is `Variable` and `InterestRates` is a subclass of `Variable`.

-## “Earth to DMAP”: Connecting DMAP to another program
+## "Earth to DMAP": Connecting DMAP to another program

 A program can tell DMAP Python to parse a sentence simply by calling `p.parse(sentence)`, where sentence is a sequence of words.
 For example, `p.parse('milton friedman says interest rates will rise'.split())`.
 The parse method will return a list of all concepts which are reference by the entire sentence.